MarKusYt786/RES-1/README.md

 - 👋 Hi, I’m @MarKusYt786
 - 👀 I’m interested in ...
-Web development
+Web Development and Frontend Development
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ... website development
 - 📫 How to reach me ... on GitHub
 - 😄 Pronouns: ...
-Yeswanth
+He/Him
 - ⚡ Fun fact: ...
 Catch me if you can!!

 <!---